Restor-Foundation/tcd/docs/training.md

 ### Independent evaluation

-We provide a few scripts that you can use for evaluating against your own data for the following scenarios:
+We provide an evaluation script that you can use for evaluating against your own data for the following scenarios:

 - Segmentation vs Ground truth: typically used for comparing model outputs to Canopy Height Models.
 The script handles differences in source resolution.
 - Instance vs instance: simplest method is to convert your ground truth to MS-COCO format and then evaluate as above.
 This will work even if you have a single image.
-- Instance vs bounding box: you can also do this with the `evaluate` method, but you need to change the task type to `box` instead of `segm`.
-This will treat model predictions as boxes and ignore the masks.
 - Instance vs keypoint: performs a point-in-polygon test for each keypoint and reports statistics on the results.
 This sort of evaluation can be used if you have tree crown centres, but not masks.
 Often the keypoints will be a subset of all the trees in the image, so some metrics like false positives can be ignored if this is the case.
+This is the approach we use for evaluating the Zurich and WeRobotics/Tonga datasets.
+The inputs are typically a shapefile with instance polygons and a list of (x,y) points.

+We plan to provide the following options in the future:

+- Instance vs bounding box: you can also do this with the `evaluate` method, but you need to change the task type to `box` instead of `segm`.
+This will treat model predictions as boxes and ignore the masks.
 - Semantic vs keypoint: a somewhat tenuous evaluation metric, but similar to the instance approach - checks whether classified keypoints align with the predicted semantic mask.
 You can optionally set a radius around each keypoint that will be used to confirm.
 - Semantic vs geometry (polygon): similar to the above, computes statistics for each geometry to determine whether the prediction is correct.
 Bounding boxes are not great here, because they will typically contain background pixels.